 (EUROPE'S SLIDE to WAR – continued)

 Archduke Franz Ferdinand of Austria was aware of the hostility of Bosnia's Serbs against Habsburg rule.
 In 1910, Franz Joseph had visited Bosnia’s capital, Sarajevo, but a double row of soldiers had been placed between him and Bosnian onlookers, with uniformed and plainclothes police mingling in the crowds.
 For Archduke Ferdinand, heir to the throne, no such security was planned.
 A devoutly religious man, the Archduke responded to the danger of his visit with the remark that all was in the hands of God.

 So unpopular was Habsburg rule in Bosnia that dozens of teenage boys in Sarajevo jumped at the opportunity to join a conspiracy to assassinate the Archduke.
 Their leader was a nineteen year-old: Gavrilo Princip.
 He had been beaten by authorities and expelled from high school, and he had fled to Serbia to begin a career as a patriot dedicated to Serb liberation.
 In 1913 the Serbian army had rejected Princip as physically unfit, but he had assassination as another means with which to express his patriotism.

-Princip and his co-conspirators believed that the Archduke was coming to Sarajevo to prepare an invasion against Serbia.
+Princip and his co-conspirators believed that the Archduke was coming to Sarajevo to prepare an invasion of Serbia.
 They were unaware or believed it insignificant that the Archduke was unpopular among Austria's influential conservatives for favoring the same kind of autonomy for the Serbs that had been granted the Hungarians.
 Archduke Ferdinand, moreover, was one of those who favored peace.